HyrniT/search-algorithms/README.md

-# Search Algorithms
+# Project 1: Search Algorithms
-Artificial Intelligence
+Artificial Intelligence at HCMUS

 Search Algorithms include: DFS, BFS, UCS and A*